 JIO is a non-profit, tax exempt agency.
-It is supported through donations of time, food, and funds by area churches, businesses, and individuals.
-The activities of JIO are governed by a local board of directors made up of supporting church representatives and concerned citizens of the community.
-Our Executive Director is Calvin “Cal” Worthington.
+It is supported through donations of time, food, and funds by area churches, congregations, businesses, and individuals.
+The activities of JIO are governed by a local Board of Directors made up of supporting congregation representatives and concerned citizens of the community.
+Our Executive Director is Jeff Gordon.

 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), age, disability, and reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, and American Sign Language) should contact the responsible State or local Agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.